Security in the supply of medicines

 7 For the globally-focused pharmaceutical industry, the Swiss market is relatively small by international standards and thus not particularly attractive in economic terms.

-8 Demand is showing strong fluctuations.
-And, for the reasons outlined above, the markets cannot respond to such fluctuations with sufficient speed.
+For the reasons outlined above, the markets cannot respond adequately.

 What the Swiss Confederation has done so far in response